GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Abstract

 \section{Abstract}

-Low-Rank Adaptation (LoRA) is a parameter-efficient fine-tuning method that has been widely adopted in various downstream applications of LLMs.
-Together with the Mixture-of-Expert (MoE) technique, fine-tuning approaches have shown remarkable improvements in model capability.
-However, the coordination of multiple experts in existing studies solely relies on the weights assigned by the simple router function.
-Lack of communication and collaboration among experts exacerbate the instability of LLMs due to the imbalance load problem of MoE.
-To address this issue, we propose a novel MoE graph-based LLM fine-tuning framework \textbf{GraphLoRA}, in which a graph router function is designed to capture the collaboration signals among experts by graph neural networks (GNNs).
-GraphLoRA enables all experts to understand input knowledge and share information from neighbor experts by aggregating operations.
-Besides, to enhance each expert's capability and their collaborations, we design two novel coordination strategies: the \emph{Poisson distribution-based distinction strategy} and the \emph{Normal distribution-based load balance strategy}.
-Extensive experiments on four real-world datasets demonstrate the effectiveness of our GraphLoRA in parameter-efficient fine-tuning of LLMs, showing the benefits of facilitating collaborations of multiple experts in the graph router of GraphLoRA.
+The sparse Mixture-of-Experts (MoE) architecture of large language models (LLMs) confronts an inherent issue of load imbalance arising from the simplistic linear router strategy, which ultimately causes the instability and inefficient learning of LLMs.
+To address this challenge, we introduce a novel MoE graph-based framework \textbf{GMoE}, aimed at enhancing the collaboration among multiple experts.
+In GMoE, a graph router function is designed to capture the collaboration signals among experts.
+This enables all experts to dynamically allocate information derived from input data by sharing information with their neighboring experts.
+Moreover, we put forward two coordination strategies in GMoE: the \emph{Poisson distribution-based distinction strategy} and the \emph{Normal distribution-based balance strategy}, to further release the capacity of each expert and increase the model stability in the fine-tuning of LLMs.
+Specifically, we leverage a parameter-efficient fine-tuning technique, i.e., Low-Rank Adaptation (LoRA), to implement the graph MoE architecture.
+Extensive experiments on four real-world benchmark datasets demonstrate the effectiveness of GMoE, showing the benefits of facilitating collaborations of multiple experts in LLM fine-tuning.
+The code of experimental implementation is available at \url{https://github.com/BAI-LAB/GMoE}.